danielkrux/io-technology/data/blog/storyblok-live-editing-nextjs-app-router.md

 ## The problem

-When working with Storyblok there are **two** ways to set up your NextJS app if you use the app router.
+When working with Storyblok there are **two** ways to set up your Next.js app if you use the app router.
 The first way is to wrap your entire app in a provider which then takes care of updating the app when you edit anything in the preview environment of Storyblok, thus giving you live editing.
 Live editing is a cool feature because an editor can directly see the changes they made without constantly saving the page.

 The second approach keeps everything server-side.
 This is nice because we can then leverage the full power of server components.
 But this approach comes with a big limitation... you lose the live editing support and the editor can only see their changes after they've hit the save button.